 &lt;sup>1 Compliance is based on the running annual average at each location (LRAA).
-The Highest LRAA reflects the highest average at any location and the Range Detected reflects all samples used to calculate the running annual averages.
+The Highest LRAA reflects the highest average at any location and the

 MCLG: Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.